r3dlight/keysas/documentation/user_documentation/keysas-admin.rst

 .. note::

  **Keysas-admin** is a desktop application that allows you to manage your **Keysas** stations.
- You can manager your Public Key Infrastucture, register new stations, update them, sign USB devices and muche more.
+ You can manage your Public Key Infrastucture, register new stations, update them, sign USB devices and much more.

 .. warning::